Arboretum Images 10b

 1. Fig Species In The Edwin Frances Hunter Arboretum

 The Palomar College Arboretum has over 20 species of figs (Ficus), including the Palmer fig (F. palmeri) native to Baja California, rock fig (F. petiolaris) native to mainland Mexico, the sacred Bo tree (F. religiosa) native to India, the sycamore fig (F. sycomorus) cited in the Bible, and the large-leaved Roxburgh fig (F. auriculata) native to the Himalayas.
-We have several large specimen trees, including the Moreton Bay fig (F. macrophylla) native to Australia and the Mysore fig (F. mysorensis) native to southern India.
+We have several large specimen trees, including the Moreton Bay fig (F. macrophylla) native to Australia and the Mysore fig (F. mysorensis = F. drupacea) native to southern India.
 Some of the figs in our collection are 'stranglers' in their native habitat.
 They completely wrap around a host tree like a giant botanical boa constrictor, eventually shading out and replacing the original tree.
 Other trees are banyans in their native habitats, with numerous prop roots hanging down from the spreading limbs.

 Strangler Figs and Banyans: Truly Remarkable Trees